Donate the Easy Way – Rotary of Lynnwood

 They schedule and tell us to call the morning of the pickup to learn the time that the driver will arrive.
 On the morning I call.
 And call.
-And call.
-When I finally I get through, I learn that the truck will be there between 9 am and noon.
+No one picks up.
+When I finally I get through, I learn the truck will be there between 9 am and noon.
 “What?
-9:00 am?!!
+9:00 am?!
 It’s already 9:00 am and I have to drive across town to get there!”

 Time.
 It’s all so very relative.